Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It added to our discussions currently happening
+Generated a lot of ways to think and engage with the topic.

 Did the resource encourage new ways of thinking and talking about the value food?